 We all remember when Harry met Sally.
-But what about when Sally (Goldin) gave Marilyn (Monroe) her pair of jazz pants?
+But what about when Sally gave Marilyn her pair of jazz pants?

 This happened!
-A jaw-dropping moment when Sally Goldin told me, “I gave Marilyn a pair of my jazz pants.”
+A jaw-dropping moment when Sally Goldin told me, “I gave Marilyn Monroe a pair of my jazz pants.”

 Uh, okay, Sally.
 That Marilyn?
 You gave Marilyn Monroe your JAZZ PANTS??

 “Oh, yes,” shot Sally right back.
 “She admired them at Frank Wagner‘s class.
 She was so shy and sweet and worked very hard in that class.”

 You were in dance class with MM?
-I ventured the question, trying hard to pretend this was all very normal.
+I was trying hard to pretend this was all normal.

 “She just came up to me and said she loved them.
 I had an extra pair so I gave them to her.
 The pants were $6.
 They were the RAGE back then.
 We bought “sailor pants” at the army/navy store.
 They had laces up the front we cut the bell bottoms to length and fringed them.
 They came up just under the belly button VERY SEXY for the day!!”

 Um, did Double-M wear them?

 “Yes she wore them to all the classes, even though they were a bit short for her.”

 Sally Goldin, whose professional name was Sally Wile, was a Broadway dancer who worked for Fosse, Charles Weidman, and Jack Cole dancer Bob Hamilton.
 She danced in film and television in the U.S. and in Europe.
 Sally currently teaches four ballet classes a week at Lake Arrowhead School of Dance in the mountains east of Los Angeles.